WELCOME TO WOODLANDS

 Please help the children revise the first set of special friends - sh, ch, th, nk and ng as a lot of the children seem to be a little confused at times with those sounds.
 Lots of oral blending as well, please (you say ch-a-t, the child 'guesses' the word and says 'chat')

 In Maths, we are continuing to learn all about the number to ten but also to say the numbers in order reliably to 20 and beyond.
 Please could you do a lot of counting with the children at home, making sure their pronunciation of teen numbers is correct i.e. that there is definitely a 'teen' at the end, and not 'ty'.

 Finally, a great thank you to all of you home schooling teachers for the great work you have done since January.
 Now that the baton is back in our hands, we can do all that is possible to make the remainder of your child's time in Reception as meaningful, purposeful and fun as possible.
 Thank you.

 Class News Autumn Term 2020

-The Children in Dorhogs (or Hedgemice) followed Lydia Monks, the famous children’s illustrator in a drawing class of Hefty Hugh and Lanky Len from What the Ladybird heard on holiday story by Julia Donaldson.
+The Children in Dormice (or Hedgehogs) followed Lydia Monks, the famous children’s illustrator in a drawing class of Hefty Hugh and Lanky Len from What the Ladybird heard on holiday story by Julia Donaldson.
+Look at our art!